Tax Information

 • Description and good faith estimate of the value of goods and services described in the second bullet

-You must receive this acknowledgement by the earlier of:
+You must receive this acknowledgement by:

 • Date return is filed for the year the donation is made